everyspace-society/everyspace-society.github.io/source/eve-online/recommended-skills/index.markdown

 ## Accelerating Skill Learning

 You can compress the time required train these skills by investing in implants for Intelligence, Memory, Perception and Willpower.
 The minimum level if implants you should install are +3 .
 This will keep skill training times reasonable.
 You need only a bit of Cybernetics to be able to use these.
 If you plan in going to low-sec or nullsec, then better go cheap.
-For this reason, some players advise waiting six months before going to those areas...so you have some skills under your belt and are better able to afford losing your implant.s
+For this reason, some players advise waiting six months before going to those areas...so you have some skills under your belt and are better able to afford losing your implants.

 ## Armor Tanking Skills